Key Takeaways

 Long Breath Exhales

 Slow deep breaths can regulate the heart's workload and cause individuals to relax faster during a brief water chilling exercise.
-When you breathe in, your heartbeat pace increases and when you exhale, the heartbeat pacings slows down.
+When you breathe in, your heartbeat pace increases and when you exhale, the heartbeat pacing slows down.

-This can be done by following an important technique which is focusing on long exhales, individuals can aid in slowing down the heart rate and preserve the sense of calm throughout the process.
+This can be done by following an important technique which is focusing on long exhales; individuals can aid in slowing down the heart rate and preserve the sense of calm throughout the process.

 Inward Thrashes Besides Outward Brushes